-MFish acknowledges Terese Kendrick and John Holdsworth for assistance with various parts of this report.
-Also, we thank Simon Morgan for his assistance to New Zealand in the preparation of its data.
+MPI acknowledges Terese Kendrick and John Holdsworth for assistance with various parts of this report.
+Also, we thank Colin Millar for his assistance to New Zealand in the preparation of the data.

 1 A recreational charter vessel is a vessel that takes paying recreational fishing customers on fishing trips.
 The fish caught on the fishing trips are retained by the customers, and are not entitled to be sold or traded, so the catch is regarded as recreational catch.